Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - The type of clients.
 Factoring companies deal with invoices from other businesses or the government.
 If you’re looking for an advance on future consumer sales, consider a merchant cash advance instead.

-Compare invoice factoring & financing providers
+Comparing invoice factoring providers in Singapore

 - Low or no credit requirements.
 Most factoring companies don’t require a minimum credit score to work with business owners.
 Even if they do, most accept poor credit.

 - No collateral.
 You don’t have to put any of your business assets on the line to qualify for this advance.
-And it doesn’t require a personal guarantee.

 - Can be expensive.
 Factoring is among the costlier types of business financing and isn’t an ideal long-term solution.